ty8447/ty8447.github.io/README.md

 This portfolio website provides the following features:

-Project Showcase: A well-structured presentation of my past projects with descriptions and links.
+**Project Showcase:** A well-structured presentation of my past projects with descriptions and links.<br />
-Skills & Experience: A clear overview of my technical skills and professional background.
+**Skills & Experience:** A clear overview of my technical skills and professional background.
-Contact Information: Easy ways for potential employers or clients to reach out.
+Contact Information: Easy ways for potential employers or clients to reach out.<br />
-Technologies Used
+# Technologies Used
 This website is built using the following technologies:

 Front-end: React